ViktorSkrypnychenko/Home-work/README.md

 # Home-work
-This is homework for the type script beginner course
+This is homework for the TypeScript beginner course